-San Diego Rape Lawyer – Hire An Experienced & Best Date & Statutory Rape Defense Law Firm To Help You Stay Out Of Jail
+San Diego Rape Attorney Help – Hire An Experienced Date & Statutory Rape Defense Law Firm To Help You Stay Out Of Jail

-We are experience San Diego rape lawyer helping you clear your name.
-Rape is a serious offense in California that requires the representation of one of the best San Diego rape defense attorney on your side
+A San Diego rape lawyer or attorney can help you in clearing your name when accused of rape in the city or county.
+Rape is a serious offense in California that requires contacting and hiring the representation of one of the best San Diego rape attorney on your side

 (1) Where a person is incapable, because of a mental disorder or developmental or physical disability, of giving legal consent, and this is known or reasonably should be known to the person committing the act.